hyperledger/anoncreds-v2-rs/src/vcp/README.md

     -   note that there is no step for creating a `RangeProvingKey` because one is automatically created when an `InRange` step is first encountered, and the same one is used for any subsequent `InRange` requirements
+    -   If the sixth argument is provided, the range's upper bound is replaced by the specified offset plus the maximum value for which range proofs are supported by the underlying ZKP libary, as determined by calling its `get_range_proof_max_value` API function.

 2. Arguments